NaszvadiG/pagination-with-search-value-codeigniter/README.md

-here i can implement pagination with search value in codeigniter
+here i am implementing pagination with search value in codeigniter